chaldea-center/chaldea-docs/docs/guide/import_data.md

 Different app version may use the different user data structure, in another words, they may be incompatible.
 :::

-You can also import v1 data here, only some of servants and item data will be imported.

 ## HTTPS Sniffing

 - For JP/NA, official apk is not supported, use [Login via Account File](./import_https/authfile_login.md) instead if needed.